Easing "Return-to-Work" Anxiety

 Throughout the pandemic, many Americans did not venture outside of their homes very frequently other than for essential errands.
 In fact, at-home office spaces became a popular “DIY” project.
 So how can you prepare for returning to your pre-pandemic work space?

 “My number one advice to getting back into it is maybe start doing your routines now the best you can.
 Start laying out how you would incorporate those routines because the people who have been doing this for the last year have been very set in their ways about what they are doing – so it may help by getting back into that role,” advises Lisek.

 She continues, “Maybe a week out, start waking up at the same time and do your normal routine and try to get out of the house for more extended periods of time.
 Try to ease yourself into getting into environments that you haven’t been in for so long, which may help put you at ease a little.”

-If after returning to the office your anxiety is still high and you are not able to adjust, Lisek recommends talking to someone you trust about how you are feeling, or perhaps seeing professional help.
+If after returning to work your anxiety is still high and you are not able to adjust, Lisek recommends talking to someone you trust about how you are feeling, or perhaps seeking professional help.

 “If you get to a point where this is happening more frequently and you feel like it is something that is impacting your day to where you physically cannot go about your day to day life, I recommend trying to seek help – whether that be your primary care or an emergency room setting,” advises Lisek.

 If you or a loved one is experiencing mental health struggles caused by the pandemic, OSF HealthCare offers free behavioral health navigation services to help understand all resources available in your area.